 “My body was stretched on the cross as a symbol, not of how much I suffered, but of my all-embracing love.
 I count it no loss to shed my blood; it is the price I have paid for your ransom.
 Come, then, return to me and learn to know me as your father, who repays good for evil, love for injury, and boundless charity for piercing wounds.”

-But Saint Peter Chrysologus was certainly not all “fire-and-brimstone.”
+But St. Peter Chrysologus was certainly not all fire-and-brimstone.
 Quite the opposite.
-In the selection taken from the Office of Readings (in fact, all of the pieces in this article appear in The Divine Office), he reminds his readers and listeners:
+In the selection taken from the Office of Readings (in fact, all of the pieces in this article appear in the Divine Office), he reminds his readers and listeners:

 In the above selection St. Peter actually celebrates the human body and its many benefits and all that God has created for us (one is reminded of Psalm 8).

-However, it is in one of his short letters that reveals St. Peter Chrysologus’s allegiance to the Pope of Rome: a heresiarch named Eutyches kept soliciting support for his erroneous view denying the humanity of Christ.
+However, it is in one of his short letters that reveals St. Peter Chrysologus’s allegiance to the Pope.
+A heresiarch named Eutyches kept soliciting support for his erroneous view denying the humanity of Christ.
 When he approached St. Peter Chrysologus, the Archbishop of Ravenna told him point-blank: “In the interest of peace and faith, we cannot judge in matters of faith without the consent of the Roman bishop.”
 He then reminded Eutyches that “if the peace of the Church causes joy in heaven, then divisions must give birth to grief.”

 In this statement we see not only St. Peter’s allying himself with the Supreme Pontiff but showing that no archbishop could judge with out the okay of the Servant of the Servants of God.